snowplow/documentation/docs/data-apps/ecommerce-analytics/index.md

 ### Step 1: Explore the dashboards using sample data (optional)

 Before you configure the app to use your data, you are free to explore all the dashboards of the app using the sample data included in the app.
+The use of sample data is enabled by default and can be enabled/disabled using the "Use Sample Data" toggle on the Settings page.

 You can browse the following pages: